Founding Advocate, Clear Advocacy LLC

 "The Watergate hearings were taking place," he says.
 "Watching lawyers argue the Constitution was fascinating to me."

-At Pacific McGeorge School of Law, Main knew he wanted to focus his career on public policy because he thought it would be a way to forge change.
+At McGeorge School of Law, Main knew he wanted to focus his career on public policy because he thought it would be a way to forge change.
 He fell into lobbying by happenstance.

 A principal and co-founder of the Sacramento lobbying firm Clear Advocacy LLC, Main has had a varied career since graduating from McGeorge.
 He has spent most of his time as a lobbyist, but also has practiced traditional law.